2-bithacker/Cube2-Sauerbraten-Raspberry-Pi-Edition/README.md

 To set the launcher excecutable, run `cd ~/Cube2-Sauerbraten-Raspberry-Pi-Edition && chmod +x sauerbraten_unix`

-To download, build, and create a dektop launcher, and set it all excecutable, run `git clone https://github.com/2-bithacker/Cube2-Sauerbraten-Raspberry-Pi-Edition.git && cd ~/Cube2-Sauerbraten-Raspberry-Pi-Edition && chmod +x install && ./install`
+To download, build, create a dektop launcher, and set it all excecutable, run `git clone https://github.com/2-bithacker/Cube2-Sauerbraten-Raspberry-Pi-Edition.git && cd ~/Cube2-Sauerbraten-Raspberry-Pi-Edition && chmod +x install && ./install`

 If you have any problems, feel free to start an issue!